ordehi/ordehi/README.md

-## Joshua — Creating frictionless experiences through invisible infrastructure
+## Joshua: Creating frictionless experiences through invisible infrastructure

 I build solutions that remove friction from workflows rather than adding to them.
 My approach aligns with _calm technology_ principles: technology should adapt to people, not the other way around.